GHFear/Universal-ImGui-D3D11-Hook-WithResize/README.md

 Open and close menu with right-ALT if you didn't already change that.

-This project based on work by:
+This project based on previous work by:
 Rebzzel and Sh0ckFR